Post Summary: What a Three-Minute Screen Share Turns Up

 We use a Chrome extension that shows us every heading on the page, in order.
 Here’s what we typically find:

-1. Multiple H1 tags.
-Your page should have exactly one H1 — it’s the page title, the primary topic signal.
+- Multiple H1 tags.
+Your page should have exactly one H1, it’s the page title, the primary topic signal.
 When a page has three H1s, Google doesn’t know which one defines the page.

-2. Heading levels that skip around.
-An H2 followed by an H4 followed by an H3.
+- Heading levels that skip around.
+An H2, then an H4, then back to an H3.
 It’s like a book where chapter 2 jumps to chapter 7 then back to chapter 4.
 Google’s parsers expect logical hierarchy.

-3. Non-content elements tagged as headings.
-Share buttons, sidebar widgets, footer labels — all coded as H2s or H3s.
+- Non-content elements tagged as headings.
+Share buttons, sidebar widgets, footer labels, all coded as H2s or H3s.
 This dilutes the heading structure with noise that has nothing to do with the page’s topic.

-4. H3s that should be H2s.
+- H3s that should be H2s.
 Major content sections buried under H3 tags instead of H2s.
-This tells Google those sections are subtopics of something above them — even when they’re standalone subjects that deserve full heading weight.
+This tells Google those sections are subtopics of something above them, even when they’re standalone subjects that deserve full heading weight.

 Meanwhile, this agent has 4.9 stars and 17 reviews on Google.
 Real reviews from real clients, sitting right there on their Google Business Profile.
-But the website — managed by a large agency with tens of thousands of sites — has a massive review callout section with zero content.
-Nobody at that agency noticed, and nobody cared enough to fix it.
+But the website has a massive review callout section with zero content, and it’s been sitting that way long enough to be indexed.

 Content and Page Structure